 But other than having fewer friends, nothing had changed.
 The friends that I did stay in contact with were still doing the same thing, my parents were doing the same thing, my dog was doing the same thing, even my house was doing the same thing!
 It felt like I’d gone back in time.

-I’ve since realised that feeling weird despite nothing changing, is a surprisingly normal emotion after a period of long-term travel.
+I’ve since realized that feeling weird despite nothing changing, is a surprisingly normal emotion after a period of long-term travel.
 Because you experience so much in a relatively short period of time (in comparison to everyone back home), it feels like you’ve changed and everything and everyone, should have changed with you.
 But nothing has.
 While you’re off having an adventure of a lifetime, everyone is back home doing exactly the same thing.
 It’s an odd experience…

 Looking for Work